 CCSD21 takes part in the National School Lunch Program and your child may qualify for Free or Reduced Price meals.
 Applications can be completed through MyMealtime.
 Instructions to create a MyMealtime account are available in English and Spanish.
 Free and Reduced Price Meal Applications submitted through Mealtime will be processed daily and benefits are applied immediately.

-A paper copy of the Free and Reduced Price Meal Applications can also be printed in English or Spanish or obtained from the office at a student’s school or the District 21 Business Office.
+A paper copy of the Free and Reduced Price Meal Applications can also be printed in English, Spanish, Polish or Russian or obtained from the office at a student’s school or the District 21 Business Office.
 A new application must be submitted prior to each school year.
 Completed paper applications may be mailed to or dropped off at your student’s school or the CCSD21 Business Office.
 Paper applications will be processed within 10 working days after submission.

 In order to qualify as a meal under the National School Lunch Program, a breakfast must contain three (3) side dishes, one of which may or may not be a milk.
 A lunch must contain one (1) entrée and at least two (2) side dishes, one of which may or may not be a milk.
 If your child does not take the required servings at each meal, they will not qualify for a Free or Reduced Price meal and will be charged the full a la carte price for each item.